 4. The best tool is always the Word of God.

 The next time your kids are speaking unkindly, rather than telling them to be quiet or sending them to their rooms, tell them to get their Bibles and come to the kitchen table.
-Explain to them that the Bible has an answer to all our problems, and since they’re having a problem with their tongue, let’s see what the Bible says.
+Explain to them that the Bible has an answer to all our problems, and since they’re having a problem with their tongue, it would be helpful to see what the Bible says about that.

 Share some verses with them, and maybe have them choose a couple to write down.
 Give them a special notebook and next time there’s a problem in another area, put verses on a separate page for that.
-Then pray with them asking God to help them with this problem.
-Memorizing one of the verses together would also be a good idea.
+Pray with them asking God to help them with this problem, and have them memorize one of the verses.

 It will amaze you how your kids respond to this!
 God’s Word is powerful, and does SO much more than our scoldings and rantings!